-- Three elected representatives of the Council of the Isles of Scilly. - Four persons appointed by the Marine Management Organisation (MMO) and this must include at least one employee of the MMO. - One representative of Natural England (NE). - •
+- Three elected representatives of the Council of the Isles of Scilly. - Four persons appointed by the Marine Management Organisation (MMO) and this must include at least one employee of the MMO. - One representative of Natural England (NE).

 The Principal Committee meets quarterly in order to receive reports from the Authority's officers and enable the members to direct officers to conduct work and discharge its functions.
-To aid governance a number of Subcommittees have been established to oversee specific delegated elements of Authority work including finance, compliance and technical matters.
 Unlike the other nine English IFCAs, there is no representation from the Environment Agency.